 - Piropos KC: Piropos is the most authentic Argentinian restaurant in Kansas City.
 If that’s what you’re looking for, this is your first stop.
 The name comes from a Spanish word that translates roughly as an expression of gratitude for beauty.
 The vibe at Piropos is laidback and warm.
 You’ll find grilled meats and seafood, fresh salads and vegetables and more on the extensive menu.
-You can stop by for lunch or dinner, and you’ll have a great view of the KC skyline from the hilltop location on Briarcliff in North Kansas City.
+You can stop by for dinner, and you’ll have a great view of the KC skyline from the hilltop location on Briarcliff in North Kansas City.

 Traditional Dishes from Argentina

 The diversity of flavor in Argentinian cooking offers something for everyone.
 It’s similar to American food in that way — there’s no single, clear-cut definition for this cultural cuisine.
 When you think about Argentinian food and Argentinian restaurants in Kansas City, there are a few signature dishes that stand above the rest.

 If you have the opportunity, these are the meals you have to try:

 - Asados: As we said earlier, many consider this to be the signature dish of Argentina.
 It takes on different forms regionally, but it is, generally speaking, an elaborate dish of meats grilled on an open flame.
 A plate of Asados typically includes steak, ribs, chorizo, sweetbread, chitterlings and blood sausage, all cooked together and served steaming hot.